-Each of the MIG welders are supplied with a quality dual gauge gas regulators for Argon/CO2 gas.
+Each of the MIG welders is supplied with quality dual gauge gas regulators for an Argon and CO2 gas mix.

-The Hobart Handler also supports Tri-Mix and so is more capable in this respect and means that you can weld a wider range of materials.
+The Hobart Handler also supports Tri-Mix gas and so is more capable in this respect and means that you can weld stainless steel.

-The pair has easy screw in terminals for changing the welding gun polarity from Flux Core wire welding to using solid wire with shielding gas making the change super easy to do for beginners.
+The pair have easy screw in terminals for changing the welding gun polarity.
+This makes the change super easy to do for beginners.

 Lincoln vs Hobart The Manuals

-Each Manual is comprehensive and clear and make it easy for the new owner to get up and running.
+Each Manual is comprehensive and clear and makes it easy for the new owner to get up and running.

-Users of both MIG's seem to love them and have very good things to say about the welders.
-Emphasising that they are both good welders with excellent reputations.
-Take a look at what the reviewers on Amazon have written.
+Users of both MIG's seem to love them and generally have very good things to say about the welders.

-- Sample size of Flux Core Wire.
+- In both there is a sample size of Flux Core Wire.
 In the Lincoln Electric box you also get a sample size of solid steel wire

-- The pair has spool adaptors for 8 inch spools
+- The pair have spool adaptors to allow you to put in for 8 inch spools of filler wire

-- 10 foot cable to the welding gun and 10 foot ground cable and heavy duty ground clamp on each
+- There is a 10 foot cable to the welding gun, a 10 foot ground cable and a heavy duty ground clamp on each